DrakirL/DrakirL.github.io/p10/class/ranger.md

 **Weathered** <br>
 Become Resistant to either Poison, Sonic, Acid, Cold, Fire, or Lightning damage?
 ### Level 1: Hunter's Mark
 You can use 1 Action on your turn to focus your attention on a creature you can see.
-Make an Intelligence Test against that creature's Defence.
-You add a bonus to your roll equal to 5 + your Level, as if you had Proficiency and Expertise. <br>
+Make an Intelligence Test against that creature's Defence. <br>
 If you succeed, that creature is Marked by you for up to an hour, requiring your Concentration. <br>
 Whenever you make a Weapon Attack against a creature you have Marked in this way, you roll a Mark Die (which is a d4) and add the result to your Attack Roll and to the Weapon Damage if you hit.
 ### Level 1: Ranger Subclass